 How To Care For a Newborn Litter of Puppies [Complete Guide]

 Caring for a newborn litter of puppies is a delicate thing.
-There are many things that you need to get right in order to successfully care for a newborn litter of puppies.
-Here are 10 tips on how to care for a newborn litter of puppies:
+There are many things that you need to get right to successfully care for a newborn litter of puppies.

 1. Set up a comfortable and safe area for the puppies

 You will need to prepare a warm and comfortable area for the mother and her puppies.
 This could be a whelping box, pen, or make-shift bed in a quiet corner of the house.
-The important thing is that the area is safe, cozy, and draft free.
-You may need to line the area with towels or blankets to make sure it is extra snug for the little ones.

 I suggest you put some plastic cover on the very bottom so the waste from the puppies doesn’t destroy your floor or carpet.
 If there is a mom present in the upbringing of the newborn litter, she will clean the mess.
 However, if the mom is out of the picture, you will need to clean the mess daily.

-Puppies cannot regulate their own body temperature so they will rely on their mother and their surroundings to stay warm.
+Puppies cannot regulate their body temperature so they will rely on their mother and their surroundings to stay warm.
 Puppies need to be kept warm, so a good rule of thumb is to keep the room temperature between 80-90 degrees Fahrenheit (26.6 C to 32 C).

 If you are using a heat lamp, make sure it is not too close to the puppies or they could get burned.
 You can also use a hot water bottle wrapped in a towel to provide extra warmth.
 As the puppies enter the second week of their life, you can start to gradually decrease the temperature to about 75 degrees Fahrenheit.